 What backup system and emergency plan is best suited for your critical power system.

-This course is designed for anyone involved with emergency onsite power generation systems or working in any facility where an emergency power supply is absolutely critical!
+This Emergency Generators & Standby Power Systems course is designed for anyone involved with emergency onsite power generation systems or working in any facility where an emergency power supply is absolutely critical!
 In this seminar, students are invited to attend from a wide variety of industries, skill-levels, company sizes, and backgrounds.
-If you're not sure you'll fit in, or will benefit from this class, don't worry - you will - as long as you have an interest in onsite power generators or UPS systems!
-Students who will benefit from this course include:
+If you're not sure you'll fit in, or will benefit from this class, don't worry - you will - as long as you have an interest in onsite power generators.

 All Electrical Maintenance Personnel in: